D4dx-backend/ward-management/ward-management-system/CLUSTER_VISIT_STATUS_IMPLEMENTATION.md

 ## Conclusion

-The Cluster Visit Status implementation provides Ward Incharges with a comprehensive, user-friendly interface to monitor cluster visits over recent weeks.
+The House Visit Status implementation provides Ward Incharges with a comprehensive, user-friendly interface to monitor House Visits over recent weeks.
 The focus on the current week, combined with clear visual indicators and detailed drill-down capabilities, makes it easy to identify areas needing attention and track overall performance trends.

 The modular design allows for easy maintenance and future enhancements, while the robust API ensures reliable data delivery.
 The component successfully bridges the gap between high-level overview and detailed operational data, making it a valuable tool for Ward Inchargeistration.